₱7,564 Find Cheap Flights from Australia to the Philippines

 • What is KAYAK's "flexible dates" feature and why should I care when looking for a flight from Australia to the Philippines?

 Sometimes travel dates aren't set in stone.
-If your preferred travel dates have some wiggle room, flexible dates will show you all the options when flying to the Philippines from Australia up to 3 days before/after your preferred dates.
+If your preferred travel dates have some wiggle room, flexible dates will show you all the options when flying from Australia to the Philippines up to 3 days before/after your preferred dates.
 You can then pick the flights that suit you best.

 See more FAQs